gaetanlhf/gozimlib/README.md

 Documentation at <https://godoc.org/github.com/tim-st/go-zim>.

-Download and install package `zim` and its tools with `go get -u github.com/tim-st/go-zim/...`
+Download and install package `zim` and its tools with

+>`go get -u github.com/tim-st/go-zim/...`

+or download a prebuilt binary from the [release](https://github.com/tim-st/go-zim/releases)-section.

 You can download a ZIM file for testing [here](https://download.kiwix.org/zim/).